mulesoft-assets/template-sfdc2sieb-account-migration/README.md

 # Use Case <a name="usecase"/>
 I want to synchronize accounts from Salesforce instance to Oracle Siebel Business Objects.

-This Template should serve as a foundation for the process of migrating accounts from Salesfoce instance to Oracle Siebel Business Objects, being able to specify filtering criteria and desired behavior when an account already exists in the Siebel.
+This template should serve as a foundation for the process of migrating accounts from Salesforce instance to Oracle Siebel Business Objects, being able to specify filtering criteria and desired behavior when an account already exists in the Siebel instance.

-As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided to Input, Process and On Complete stages.
-During the Input stage the Template will query SalesForce for all the existing Accounts that match the filter criteria.
+During the Input stage the template will query SalesForce for all the existing Accounts that match the filter criteria.
-During the Process stage, each Account will be filtered depending on, if it has an existing matching account in the Siebel and if the last updated date of the later is greater than the one of SalesForce.
-The last step of the Process stage will group the accounts and create them in Siebel.
+During the Process stage the template will create the accounts in Siebel and update those which already exist.
-Finally during the On Complete stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.
+Finally during the On Complete stage the template will output statistics data into the console and send a notification email with the results of the batch execution to the group of configured email addresses.

 # Considerations <a name="considerations"/>

-To make this Anypoint Template run, there are certain preconditions that must be considered.
+To make this Anypoint template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**